 - Offering Hope for those affected by Drug Policy - Insights Magazine

 The campaign then coordinated a Long Walk to Treatment, from Dubbo in central-west NSW to Sydney, delivering a message to NSW Parliament urging better drug treatment availability.

-The Social Justice Forum (SJF) is supporting a campaign for drug law reform to reduce the harm from illicit drugs.
-We and our partner organisations want to see personal drug use treated as a health and social issue, not one for the criminal law.
+Uniting Social Justice Forum is taking part in Fair Treatment, a campaign for reforms to reduce the harm from illicit drugs.
+We and our partner organisations in the Fair Treatment alliance (see Our partners tab below) want personal drug use treated as a health and social issue, not one for the criminal law.

-This follows a resolution by the Uniting Church in Australia NSW and ACT Synod in April 2016, approving its congregations and services to advocate for:
+This follows a resolution by the Uniting Church in Australia NSW and ACT Synod in 2016 (brought to Synod by SJF), approving its congregations and services to advocate for:

 - increased investment in harm reduction and demand reduction strategies; and

-- further measures to decriminalise individual possession of small amounts of illegal drugs (not to decriminalise the illegal supply of drugs).
+- further measures to decriminalise individual possession and use of small amounts of illegal drugs (not to decriminalise the illegal supply of drugs).

-Uniting is leading this evidence-based campaign on behalf of the wider church.
-A key element of the campaign is to inform and engage congregations in NSW and the ACT.
+Uniting is coordinating this evidence-based campaign on behalf of the wider church and our partners - informing and engaging congregations in NSW and the ACT and the wider ecommunity.